iOS

 How many TestFlight testers can I invite?

-Apple documents up to 100 internal testers and up to 10,000 external testers for TestFlight.
+Apple documents up to 100 internal testers (App Store Connect users with access to your content) and up to 10,000 external testers.
+Quality and device coverage matter more than hitting the maximum.

 How long does a TestFlight build last?